-However, no new fine will be imposed until three months after the previous one.
+A new penalty could be imposed only if the new misdemeanour occurred 3 months after the previous one.
 Example: On the 1st of May I drove an unauthorised vehicle.
 I received my first penalty notice.
 I would receive a second penalty notice if I drive the same vehicle after the 31st of July.
 And likewise, for following misdemeanours.
 This gives you time to take the necessary steps to change your vehicle or alter your travel habits.
 Therefore, in the course of a year, a maximum of 4 fines can be issued per vehicle.

 In 2019, the fines for new vehicles affected by the ban will be issued from April 2019.
 A transition period of 3 months has been defined during which only warning will be issued.
 The same period has been defined for 2020.

 Checks are carried out on the basis of vehicle number plates, using cameras.
 A network of around 191 cameras has been set up gradually across the entire Region (at the regional boundary as well as within the region).